 There are two variations of Nile Monitors in the wild.
 They are the V. niloticus (Nile Monitor), and V. niloticus ornatus (Ornate Nile Monitor).
-The Nile Monitor has five torso bands, while the Ornate Nile has seven.
+The Nile Monitor has seven torso bands, while the Ornate Nile has five.
 The Ornate Monitor tends to have a brighter coloration, and be smaller than the Nile Monitor.
 The Ornate Nile Monitor is restricted to the southernmost sections of its wild distribution.
 In captive specimens, an albino form has been developed, although these are rare and costly.
 Captive and wild specimens have an approximate life span of 15 years.

 The Nile Monitor resembles and has similar habits as the Water Monitor (V. salvator) from Asia, and the Mangrove Monitor (V. indicus) from the mangrove swamps in India and other eastern coastal Mangrove swamps.
 Nile Monitors are not for beginner herp owners.
 They normally have an aggressive temperament that does not tame down.
 Although each animal is different, most will carry a nasty disposition all of their life.
 Niles can inflict serious wounds to an inexperienced handler.
 Niles grow excessively large and have specialized requirements.
 They should be left to the experienced hobbyist that can provide proper care and handling.
 They will require very secure, large enclosures, and it is recommended large monitors should not be handled alone.
 Some localities may require special permits to keep a nile monitor.